Before getting down to the main point, let’s talk about the benefits of using an optical cable.

 Also, the time is evolving and so is the technology.
 Considering various sides, manufacturers are leaning towards optical cable a little more and trying to come up with something better.
 Sure, it still hasn’t succeeded to take the place of glorious HDMI cable, but this cable is still doing its best in this field, and that’s praiseworthy.

 Many latest soundbar models are featuring optical cable connection along with HDMI/RCA, and you may consider using it this once keeping a few things in mind.

 Why Everybody prefers HDMI

 We have to learn the function of HDMI before recognizing optical cable’s benefits, to understand the reason behind HDMI’s popularity properly.
 Soundbar is used for improvising TV audio/home theater experience.

 For good performance, audio and video signals are required to be transferred simultaneously.
 HDMI works with dedication for the following action.
 Instead of using separate cables for A/O and V/O, you can accomplish the task using a single cable through HDMI.

 Moreover, this cable is specifically designed for complying with Dolby Digital Sound tech which makes it a more preferential choice for home theater.
 Besides, it also functions quite wonderfully with Blu-ray, which works as another reason for the popular demand.

 Benefits of Optical Cable

-Sure, HDMI gives a pleasant TV watching experience and that's why soundbars still use this as the primary connectivity option.
-However, optical cable comes with its own benefits which should be checked out too.
+Sure, HDMI gives a pleasant TV watching experience, and that’s why soundbars still use this as the primary connectivity option.
+However, optical cable comes with its benefits which should be checked out too.

 What is the fastest transition medium?